themismatch/Project-GO-Video-Downloader/README.md

 <b>Download a list of Vimeo links:</b>

 `php main.php --mode links -i links.txt`

-Where `links.txt` is the file full of Vimeo links.
+Note: `links.txt` is the file full of Vimeo links in this example.

 Flags
 ----